B-Mohammed2/Assignment3/README.md

 4. pip3 install flask
 5. install psycopg2 (pip3 install psycopg2)For Mac (pip3 install psycopg2-binary)
 Required Python packages installed.
 You can install them by running the following command:

+## SQL
+I have designed a database with two tables to enhance the functionality of the web application:

+### First Table

+I have created a table that includes the following columns for student details:

+* First Name
+* Last Name
+* Date of Birth
+* Address
+* Email Address
+* Contact Number
+* Next of Kin
+* Relationship to Next of Kin
+* Next of Kin's Phone Number
+* Next of Kin's Email
+* Reference Number
+This table is designed to store and manage the personal information and contact details of students.

+### Second Table

+To track students' attendance, I have created a separate table.
+This table includes the following columns:

+* Student ID: A unique identifier for each student.
+* Subject: Details of the subjects or courses that students are attending.
+* Date: The date on which the attendance is recorded.
+* Attendance Status: The status of attendance for each student on a particular date.
+This table allows you to keep a record of students' attendance for different subjects or courses, providing valuable information for monitoring and analyzing attendance patterns.

 <!-- how to set up the program -->
 # Deployment